kristopherjohnson/bitsybasic/_reference/return.md

 ## Details

 A `RETURN` statement pops a program location from the return stack and jumps to that location.
-It is used to return from a subroutine that was entered by using [GOSUB](/reference/gosub).
+It is used to return from a subroutine that was called with [GOSUB](/reference/gosub).

 ## Examples